georgeboot/laravel-echo-api-gateway/README.md

 npn install --save laravel-echo-api-gateway
 ```

-Next, we have to add some elements to our `serverless.yml` file.
+Next, when using Bref, we have to add some elements to our `serverless.yml` file.
+If using Vapor, these resources have
+to be created by hand using the AWS CLI or console.

 Add a new function that will handle websocket events (messages etc):